51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 ## Test Cases

-This section itemises key required tests, by module of the reference implementation they are found in.
+This section itemizes key required tests, by module of the reference implementation they are found in.

-In all cases all methods of all classes must be tested for correct operation when valid data is supplied, and correct exceptional operation is taken for incorrect data.
+In all cases all methods of all classes SHOULD be tested for correct operation when valid data is supplied, and correct exceptional operation is taken for incorrect data.
 The cases listed here are mostly concerned with testing that underlying functionality is correctly implemented where internal state of the object can vary.
-For example a Flow Data can only be processed once, so there must be a test to check that an attempt to process it twice, fails.
+For example a Flow Data can only be processed once, so there MUST be a test to check that an attempt to process it twice, fails.

 Numerous additional tests exist (to a total of around 500, running to 100s of thousands of lines of code) in the reference implementations and the code of